partha2409/DCASE2025_seld_baseline/README.md

 To modify training settings:

-1. Edit the `parameters.py` file.
-2. Adjust the configurations according to your requirements.
+1. Edit the `parameters.py` file to adjust the configurations according to your requirements.
-3. Run the following command to train with updated settings:
+2. Run the following command to train with updated settings:
    ```bash
    python main.py
    ```